mfhepp/py4docker/README.md

 ## Features

-- Code inside the Docker container runs as a non-root user, [thanks to the `micromamba-docker` base](https://github.com/mamba-org/micromamba-docker/blob/main/FAQ.md#how-do-i-install-software-using-aptapt-getapk).
+- Code inside the Docker container runs as a **non-root user,** [thanks to the `micromamba-docker` base](https://github.com/mamba-org/micromamba-docker/blob/main/FAQ.md#how-do-i-install-software-using-aptapt-getapk) image.
-- Network access can be blocked, which reduces the risk if a hidden transfer of data and commands by malicious code.
+- **Network access can be blocked,** which reduces the risk of a hidden transfer of data and commands by malicious code (e.g. from compromised PyPi modules).
-- File-access is limited to the current working directory and can be disabled entirely.
+- **File-access is limited to the current working directory** and can be disabled entirely.
-- Small footprint (<300 MB)
+- **Small footprint** (<300 MB)

 ## Usage

 ## Configuration and Settings

 ### Access to the Local File System